carsonicator/data-cleaning-with-r/README.md

       2. High correlation with other variable(s)
       3. Various methods discussed here
    6. Repeat visualization
+   7. Errors vs. Artifacts
-   7. Create a data dictionary or codebook
+3. Create a data dictionary or codebook
    1. Manually (e.g., in a spreadsheet)
    2. Attach to your dataset [Example with R link here]
-   8. Errors vs. Artifacts